 WHAT’S YOUR LEAST FAVORITE?

-WHAT IS YOUR FAVORITE TIME OF THE DAY?
+WHAT IS YOUR MOST PRODUCTIVE TIME OF THE DAY?

 IF YOU DIDN’T HAVE THIS JOB, WHAT WOULD YOU BE DOING INSTEAD?

 Two things.
 I’m obsessed with Vox’s explainer videos and would be making similar highly designed, motion-graphics-based content on broad topics such as film/TV, music, FAQs, food, travel, etc.

 Or, I’d be a phenomenal post production coordinator/supervisor in film/TV.